 - 1 cup finely crushed butter-flavored crackers (about 25 crackers)

-- In a large skillet, cook beef, onions and celery in butter over medium heat until meat is no longer pink; drain.
+- In a large skillet, cook beef, onions and celery in butter over medium heat until meat is no longer pink and vegetables are tender.
 Stir in the flour, salt and pepper until blended.
 Gradually add the milk, pimientos and soy sauce.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
-Stir in spaghetti.
+Stir in spaghetti; mix well.

 - Transfer to a greased 11-in. x 7-in. baking dish.
 Sprinkle with cracker crumbs.
 Bake, uncovered, at 350° for 30-35 minutes or until heated through.
 Yield: 4 servings.